 Luxury hotels and resorts around the world are embracing the most critical element to a perfect vacation: nature immersion.
-Here are seven that do it exceptionally well for the nature lover.
+Here are seven sustainable spots that do it exceptionally well for the nature lover.

 Whether a vacation steeped in centuries-old tradition or something that feels a lot more like a glimpse into the future, there’s no single definition of luxury.
 The one element that’s fast becoming the through-line though?
 Nature.
 And lots of it.

 Escape to these luxe destinations for a bit of magic, luxury, and nature.
-Whether you love coastal, architecture, jungle, or the ice and snow, there’s something here for every nature lover.
+Whether you love the coast, architecture, jungle, or ice and snow, there’s something here for every nature lover.
 So pack up your travel essentials, and get ready for life-changing journeys.

 1. Six Senses Fort Barwara, India